 - (1) Act on behalf of the Board in unexpected situations and emergencies, subject to subsequent approval or ratification of the actions taken whenever such approval or ratification is required by law. - (2) Provide policy guidance where appropriate to those directors and District staff members who are associated with organizations in which the District has membership. - (3) Conduct hearings on appeals of protest denials involving Purchasing Contracts and Professional and Technical Services Contracts pursuant to Section 8150(b). - (i) Hearings shall be held by the committee at its next regular meeting to be held at least 72 hours after the filing of the notice of appeal of the General Manager's determination under Section 8150(b).
-The decision of the committee shall be final unless the committee chooses to refer the notice of protest to the Board. - (ii) The Chair of the Executive Committee may re-delegate duties provided for under subparagraph (i) above to a minimum of three members of the Executive Committee who shall act in place of the committee. - (4) Resolve disputes over inspection dates and monitor conduct of inspection trips to assure maximum effectiveness. - (5) Address substantiated allegations of discrimination, harassment, and retaliation against directors, the General Manager, General Counsel, General Auditor, and Ethics Officer: - (i) The Executive Committee shall create an ad hoc subcommittee of three members and two alternates that will serve for a period of one year to address substantiated findings of violations determined as a result of Equal Employment Opportunity (EEO) investigations conducted for alleged violations of Section 2131 made against a director and for alleged violations of Section 6305 made against the General Manager, General Counsel, General Auditor, or Ethics Officer.
-If any director serving on the three-member subcommittee is an involved party to an EEO investigation, or has a conflict of interest with any involved party, the conflicted director shall recuse themselves from the matter.
+The decision of the committee shall be final unless the committee chooses to refer the notice of protest to the Board. - (ii) The Chair of the Executive Committee may re-delegate duties provided for under subparagraph (i) above to a minimum of three members of the Executive Committee who shall act in place of the committee. - (4) Resolve disputes over inspection dates and monitor conduct of inspection trips to assure maximum effectiveness. - (5) Address substantiated allegations of discrimination, harassment, and retaliation against directors, the General Manager, General Counsel, General Auditor, and Ethics Officer: - (i) The Executive Committee shall create an EEO ad hoc subcommittee of three members and two alternates that will serve for a period of one year to address substantiated findings of violations determined as a result of Equal Employment Opportunity (EEO) investigations conducted for alleged violations of Section 2131 made against a director and for alleged violations of Section 6305 made against the General Manager, General Counsel, General Auditor, or Ethics Officer.
+All matters related to EEO investigations, the development of recommendations, and confidential communications with the EEO ad hoc subcommittee shall be conducted in an attorneyclient privileged manner to the extent practical.
+If any director serving on the threemember subcommittee is an involved party to an EEO investigation, or has a conflict of interest with any involved party, the conflicted director shall recuse themselves from the matter.
 The Chief EEO Officer (EEO Officer) will select an alternate director to fulfill all subcommittee duties related to the particular matter.
 If the EEO Officer has a conflict of interest in the same matter, the Ethics Officer and/or General Counsel will select an alternate director.
-Directors serving as alternates will not participate in ad hoc committee matters unless or until called to serve. - (ii) The Executive Committee will also select an external law firm to serve as counsel to the ad hoc subcommittee to provide guidance, as needed, for post investigation actions.
+Directors serving as alternates will not participate in ad hoc committee matters unless or until called to serve.